Sagara

 Staten Island's Sri Lankan Table: How a Grocery-Back Dining Room Changed the Borough's Culinary Map

 Sri Lanka's food culture has always resisted clean categorisation.
 The island's cooking draws from Sinhalese, Tamil, Malay, Dutch Burgher, and Moorish traditions, and the results on the plate reflect centuries of layered influence rather than a single dominant style.
 In New York City, that complexity has found only a handful of serious advocates, and fewer still at the price tier where authenticity tends to matter most.
-Sagara, operating from the back of a local grocery on Victory Boulevard in Staten Island, sits in that narrow tier.
-Its 2024 Michelin Bib Gourmand recognition confirmed what the borough's Sri Lankan diaspora already knew: this is a kitchen producing food worth crossing water for.
+Sagara, at 98 Victory Blvd in Staten Island, is a Sri Lankan restaurant in New York City with a Michelin Bib Gourmand from 2024 and an accessible $ price tier.
+Its 2024 Michelin Bib Gourmand recognition confirmed what the borough's Sri Lankan diaspora already knew: this is a kitchen producing food worth the trip.

 The Grocery Format and What It Tells You About the Cooking